fuego96/gw2mi/README.md

 # gw2mi
 gw2mi is a simple (Windows) DOS .bat script that launches a second Guild Wars 2 instance.
-(This is also an exercise in GitHub and [Markdown](http://commonmark.org/help/))
+(A newbs' first exercise in GitHub and [Markdown](http://commonmark.org/help/) actually)

 ###Overview - Do You Find:
 * Yourself playing GW2 for many years and, inevitably, bought a second account?